 Inland Navigation Rules

-The US Inland Navigation Rules — 33 CFR Part 83.
+The US Inland Navigation Rules — 33 CFR Part 83, 37 rules across five parts.
 They mirror the international COLREGs almost verbatim with a handful of structural deviations: Inland Rule 10 covers Vessel Traffic Services rather than Traffic Separation Schemes, there is no Inland Rule 28 (constrained-by-draft is COLREGs-only), and Western-Rivers and Great-Lakes traffic gets descending-current right of way under several rules.

 Studying for the Near-Coastal endorsement?
 See the international COLREGs directory →